shiftonelabs/laravel-sqs-fifo-queue/README.md

 The `suffix` config option is used to support queues for different environments without having to specify the environment suffix when using the queue.
 For example, if you have an `emails-staging.fifo` queue and an `emails-production.fifo` queue, you can set the `suffix` config to `-staging` or `-production` based on the environment, and your code can continue to use `emails.fifo` without needing to know the environment.
 So, `Job::dispatch()->onQueue('emails.fifo')` will use either the `emails-staging.fifo` or the `emails-production.fifo` queue, depending on the `suffix` defined in the config.

-This functionality was introduced to plain SQS queues in Laravel 7.x, primarily to support Laravel Vapor.
-More details are available on [the PR for the feature](https://github.com/laravel/framework/pull/31784).

-There are two differences between the standard Laravel implementation and this one:

-- This package adds support for queue suffixes all the way back to Laravel 5.1.
-- SQS FIFO queues must end with a `.fifo` suffix.
+*NB: SQS FIFO queues must end with a `.fifo` suffix.
 As seen in the example above, any `suffix` defined in the config will come before the required `.fifo` suffix.
-Do not specify `.fifo` in the suffix config or the queue name will not generate correctly.
+Do not specify `.fifo` in the suffix config or the queue name will not generate correctly.*

 #### Jobs & Database Transactions

-Laravel 8.19.0 added in support for [the `after_commit` configuration option](https://laravel.com/docs/8.x/queues#jobs-and-database-transactions).
+The [`after_commit` configuration option](https://laravel.com/docs/10.x/queues#jobs-and-database-transactions) is used to govern how jobs are handled when queued in the middle of a database transaction.
 When set to `true`, this option ensures that jobs that are queued during a database transaction are not actually dispatched until after the database transaction is committed.
 If the transaction is rolled back, the job will be discarded and not dispatched.
 If there are no active database transactions, the job will be dispatched immediately.
-This package has been updated to support this feature, but it does not add support for the feature to previous versions of Laravel (like the suffix did).

 ## Usage